[Most recently edited 9 December 2017]

 - I am not initiated in any tradition.
-I will reference several people (like T. Thorn Coyle), but my relationship with these people comes entirely out of reading what they’ve written.
+I will reference several people (like T. Thorn Coyle), but my relationship with these people comes entirely out of reading what they’ve written and maybe the odd conversation.
 I’ll let you know if that changes.
-So I am self-taught, with some consultation on the side with friends.
+So I am self-taught, with some consultation on the side with friends and the Rune Soup Premium Membership.
 This blog is not a Feri blog, not a Wiccan blog, not any kind of blog but my own.

-- That said, my core magical influences include Feri (primarily via Thorn), Chaos Magic (in the far more modern sense than ’90s masturbation sigil work), Celtic mysticism, Hermeticism, and more.
+- That said, my core magical influences include Feri (primarily via Thorn), Chaos Magic (as a gateway paradigm or metaphysic), “Celtic” mysticism, Hermeticism, and more.
 However, as I will undoubtedly repeat at some point, Chaos Magic is a gateway paradigm, and Feri is a gateway practice.
 Otherwise, my background is eclectic and syncretic.
 I draw upon that personal gnosis I have experienced.
 Someone tried to tell me that all these influences would make People think I was frivolous.
 Whatever.
 Wear protection if it bothers you.

 - I identify as gender-queer and faerie.
 I prefer she/her/hers for pronouns.

 - I’ll avoid posting my old journal entries here in favor of, well, hopefully more coherent content.
 I will likely keep my “categories” named after whatever grimoire I’m transcribing at the time.

 Previously edited to update my current reality!
 (2/25/2017)